Anihmation/Capstone_Project_1/README.md

 After connecting the Excel Workbook to the Power BI in the Model Page, I observed the other 4 workbooks gives details to the Sales workbook but only 2 was in connection, seeing that Power Query gave ‘Products’ and ‘Customers’ Tables new headers.
 I quickly transformed the data using ‘Use First Row as Headers’ button in Power Query once more, afterwards every workbook connected to the ‘Sales’ Table.

 I opened the Report Page where I carried out some DAX (Data Analysis Expressions) to ascertain variables that will help my analysis namely: the ‘Sales after Discount’, ‘Total Discount’, ‘Total Cost’, ‘Total Profit’, ‘Total Quantity’ and ‘Total Sales’.
 Afterwards I built the Data Visualizations in the Report Page.
 I did some formatting to the visuals, choosing the most suitable visual to present the Data.
 I also introduced slicers to enhance my visuals only in the first sheet.
 I also introduced Page navigation buttons in a ribbon to depict a Web App interface.
-I also used basic PowerPoint knowledge to provide a few design elements to my Page Backgrounds.
+I also used basic PowerPoint knowledge to provide a few design elements to enhance the Data Visualization.
 All this were used to dig deep into the data and arrive at insightful results

 __DAX REFERENCE:__